6 Tips for Bringing a Bike to Burning Man 2025

 Fortunately, bike theft in Black Rock City is minimal.
 The most common bike theft is people stealing your bike to ride with their friends because they either didn’t bring a bike or their cheap bike broke halfway through the week and now they want yours.

 All you really need to deter this kind of theft is a simple cable lock.
 Whenever you stop, just lock your frame to your front wheel, and it won’t be fun for anyone to go riding your bike.
-Some people I know enjoy the letter locking combination locks because it’s easier to remember!
+Some people I know enjoy the letter locking combination locks (colorful too!) because it’s easier to remember!

 Just a note, this advice differs greatly from my usual security recommendations for biking around town, including a strong u-lock and wheel locks.
+These days there are newer angle-grinder resistant U-locks that make stealing your bike in a city significantly harder.
+Check them out back in the default world!

 Two bikes locked together with a cable lock at burning man